HusseinSerag/KV_Server/README.md

 A fast, minimal, and extensible key-value store written in C++ for UNIX-based systems.
 Built with low-level control in mind, it uses custom non-blocking sockets and an efficient hashtable for performance.
 The store supports multiple types, including ordered list types using red-black trees, and introduces TTL (Time-To-Live) support for expirable keys.
 There are no external dependencies.

-The architecture is designed for simplicity and speed, focusing on deep control of memory, sockets, and file I/O.
+The architecture is designed for simplicity and speed, focusing on deep control of memory, sockets, file I/O and multi-threading.

 ---